AbylaiSekerbek7/Task-Manager-Project/README.md

 - View Stats ( To see statistic of your tasks just click on view stats button, and it will show you it in message box )

-- Delete ( Delete your tasks in seconds )
+- Delete ( Delete your tasks from list in a few seconds )

 - Theme ( Change your background theme with 'Darker' 'Lighter' buttons )